Vil du læse artiklen på dansk? Find den her

 Union presence prevents problems

-Several surveys of the Danish building industry have documented that migrant workers are under pressure to work faster and at a lower wage than their colleagues.
+Several studies of the Danish construction industry have documented significant challenges for migrant workers, who are under pressure to work faster and for lower wages than their colleagues.

 They are also more likely to fill the most dangerous jobs.
-Migrant workers carry the heaviest loads and perform the most exhausting work – meaning that they are having A and B teams in the Danish building industry.
-This kind of discrimination is illegal, but it is often extremely difficult to prove if the migrants are not members of a trade union.
+Migrant workers carry the heaviest loads and perform the most physically demanding work, which creates A and B teams in the Danish construction industry.
+This kind of discrimination is illegal, but it is often extremely difficult to prove if migrant workers are not members of a trade union.

-However, Niclas Rasmussen has not yet seen cases like this.
-He is convinced that the employers are aware of the Danish unions’ presence and that they are observing the working conditions at the construction site.
+However, Niclas Rasmussen has not yet encountered such cases.
+He is convinced that employers are aware of the presence of the Danish unions and that they are monitoring working conditions at the construction site.

-The Fehmarnbelt tunnel is supposed to open in 2029.
-The element factory will remain in Rødbyhavn after the opening of the tunnel.
+The Fehmarnbelt tunnel is expected to be completed in 2029.
+The factory halls are planned to remain in Rødbyhavn once construction of the tunnel is finished.